Public & Private Defence

 A person acting instinctively for legitimate purposes may not have time to weigh up and think through a given course of action, and should not be expected to: Criminal Justice and Immigration Act 2008, s 76(7).

 When determining the level of danger the defendant perceived, the jury may take into account the defendant’s physical characteristics: R v Martin (Anthony) EWCA Crim 2245.

 The Relationship Between Defence and Insanity

 Generally, the jury cannot take into account the defendant’s psychiatric abnormalities: R v Martin (Anthony) EWCA Crim 2245.
-Insane delusions cannot be attributed to the reasonable person when determining whether the force used was reasonable and proportionate: R v Oye EWCA Crim 1725.
+Insane delusions cannot be attributed to the reasonable person when determining whether the force used was reasonable and proportionate: R v Oye EWCA Crim 1725; R v Ibrahim EWCA Crim 121.
+The same is true of whether the force was necessary: R v Press EWCA Crim 1849.
 The argument for this is that the defendant should be relying on the defence of insanity instead.